Lyman Reserve

 The Lyman Reserve is a 210 acre nature reserve in Bourne, Plymouth and Wareham, Massachusetts and is managed by the Trustees of Reservations.
 There are 1.5 mi of hiking trails, a beach and is in proximity to the Red Brook Reserve and Red Brook Wildlife Management Area.
-The area was formerly as private fishing camp, which sits at the mouth of Red Brook at Buttermilk Bay.
+The area was formerly a private fishing camp, which sits at the mouth of Red Brook at Buttermilk Bay.
 It is home to one of the last remaining groups of sea-run brook trout ("salters") in the Eastern United States.

 Red Brook was established as a preserve in 2001.